-This research has supported Wik Traditional Owners to manage their Country and better understand contemporary values associated with wetlands and feral animal impacts.
+This research supported Wik Traditional Owners to manage their Country and better understand contemporary values associated with wetlands and feral animal impacts.
 Through important conversations with Traditional Owners, valuable insight has been gained into potential conflicts between feral animal management and community values.
 This includes the importance of feral pigs and cattle as a food source for people versus the important cultural and resource values of wetlands.

 Fire and weeds

 Parts of northern Australia’s savanna woodlands have been transformed by grassy weeds and changed fire patterns.
-This project draws on existing information about the ecological impacts of grassy weed invasion and changes to fire patterns on the savanna landscapes.
+This project drew on existing information about the ecological impacts of grassy weed invasion and changes to fire patterns on the savanna landscapes.

-Researchers are collecting additional data and using collated information to model the likely scenarios of changes in ecosystem function over the next 30 years in the Greater Darwin region.
+Researchers collected additional data and using collated information to model the likely scenarios of changes in ecosystem function over the next 30 years in the Greater Darwin region.
 This understanding is critical to land use planning and conservation management to predict, and hopefully prevent, ecosystem failure as well as improving fire safety for people and infrastructure.